Chopped Brisket Recipe

 Serving Suggestions

-Spicy Chopped Beef can be served on a bbq platter with classic southern sides like spicy mustard, crackers and cheese.
+- Serve as part of a bbq platter with classic southern sides like spicy mustard, crackers, and cheese.

 Frequently Asked Questions